Coffeehouse culture of Baghdad: Ottoman Era (16th–19th centuries)

 According to Iraqi historians, the first Baghdadi coffeehouse was named "Khan Jahan" and was established in 1590 under Ottoman rule by Cığalazade Sinan Pasha for a man named "Ismail Effendi".
 This coffeehouse was located behind al-Mustansiriya Madrasa.
-From the 17th century to the midst of the 18th century, there was high demand for coffeehouses in the neighborhoods of Baghdad which is believed to be the origin of how the culture surrounding those coffeehouses began.
+From the 17th century to the mid-18th century, there was a high demand for coffeehouses in the neighborhoods of Baghdad, which is believed to be the origin of the culture surrounding these establishments.
 1604 saw construction of the Hassan Pasha Café near al-Wazeer Mosque, which contributed to the spread and demands of coffeehouses.

-Alongside mosques, the coffeehouse became a meeting space, especially a secular one and a meeting ground for military officers and the civil rulers of Baghdad.
-By the end of the seventeenth century, there were ten coffeehouses in Baghdad with five being located on al-Maidan Square mostly due to trading and military services, while the rest were either located next to the banks of the Tigris river or the souks.
+Alongside mosques, the coffeehouse became a meeting space, especially a secular one, and a meeting ground for military officers and the civil rulers of Baghdad.
+By the end of the seventeenth century, there were ten coffeehouses in Baghdad, with five being located on al-Maidan Square, mostly due to trading and military services, while the rest were either located next to the banks of the Tigris river or the souks.
 It was also a recruitment space for various factional groups looking for followers or support.

 Coffeehouses started to spread around the city and its outskirts.
-The number of coffeehouses in Baghdad reached 184, according to what was indicated by the Baghdad Code of 1882, and by 1903, the number had reached 285.
+The number of coffeehouses in Baghdad reached 184, according to what was indicated by the Baghdad Code of 1882, and by 1903, the number had increased to 285.
 This increase called for competition between coffeehouse owners to win the largest number of customers, some owners turned to discotheques for the competition.
 What helped in this matter was the declaration of the Ottoman constitution in 1908 about giving relative freedoms to the religious and national communities of the states that were under the control of the Ottomans, and many of the restrictions imposed on the press were lifted.
-Coffeehouse competitors hired well-known Iraqi singers to play Iraqi maqam and reciters to attract customers as well as storytellers and actors that put on fantasy shows.
-Although some cafés developed their own performances notably those around al-Maidan Square.
+Coffeehouse competitors hired well-known Iraqi singers to play Iraqi maqam and reciters to attract customers, as well as storytellers and actors who put on fantasy shows.
+However, some coffeehouses developed their own performances, notably those around al-Maidan Square.
 Some owners went as far as hiring female dancers and singers from Egypt, and the Levant, and this recruitment was considered a shift in public social morals at the time.
-Some owners even changed the buildings' structures for a stage to be built.
+Some owners even altered the buildings' structures to accommodate a stage to be built.
 Coffeehouses also started to become crowded during the evening nights of Ramadan and games were played such as those that involved the traditional Iranian zurkhāneh.